UsmanQT/Ollama-Mistral/README.md

     ```
     git clone https://github.com/UsmanQT/Ollama-Mistral.git
     ```
-2. Navigate to the project directory:
+2. Navigate to the project directory if not already.
+Otherwise skip this step:
     ```
     cd Ollama-Mistral
     ```